 What If There’s an Infestation

 Although a bed bug infestation is certainly not ideal when house hunting, it doesn’t mean that the house in question is off the table.
-With proper pest extermination and removal of all affected items, the home could be pest free before you know it.
+With proper pest control and removal of all affected items, the home could be pest free before you know it.